 |Bagrina||w||Braghinâ, Braghină de Drăgăşani||?|

-What Hungary's famous Tokaj, is for Romania the quite similar type of wine Cotnari, This famous wine was forgotten, now it is being revived.
-Romania is at the same geographical latitude as France.
+What the famous for Hungary Tokaj is the quite similar wine type for Romania Cotnari, This famous wine has been somewhat forgotten, now it is being revived.
+Romania is at the same latitude as France.
 The continental climate with balanced rainfall, warm summers and long, dry autumns makes it ideal for viticulture.
-The regions and wine-growing areas:
+The regions and wine growing areas:

-Banat : The region is located in the southwest of the country on the border with Serbia and Hungary, The winegrowing areas are Buzias-Silagiu, Dealul-Tirolului, Minis (known for its red wines from Cadarca and Cabernet Sauvignon), Moldova-Noua, Recas, Severinului and Teremia-Mare (known for its whites from Welschriesling).
+Banat : The region is located in the southwest of the country on the border Serbia and Hungary, The winegrowing areas are Buzias-Silagiu, Dealul-Tirolului, Minis (known for its red wines from Cadarca and Cabernet Sauvignon), Moldova-Noua, Recas, Severinului and Teremia-Mare (known for its white wines from Welschriesling).

-Crisana and Maramures : The two regions are located in the northwest on the border Hungary, The winegrowing areas are Diosig, Simleul-Silvaniei and Valea lui Mihai.
+Crisana and Maramures : The two regions lie on the border to the northwest Hungary, The wine growing areas are Diosig, Simleul-Silvaniei and Valea lui Mihai.

-Dobrogea (Dobruja): The region is located in the southeast on the Black Sea and is in the west by the Danube (Dunarea) limited.
-The winegrowing areas are Istria Babadag, Murfatlar, Ostrov and Sarica-Niculitel.
-In the sunniest climate of Romania with low rainfall here grow soft red and luscious white wines.
+Dobrogea (Dobruja): The region lies in the southeast on the Black Sea and is in the west through the Danube (Dunarea) limited.
+The wine growing areas are Istria-Babadag, Murfatlar, Ostrov and Sarica-Niculitel.
+In the sunniest climate in Romania with low rainfall, gentle red and lush white wines grow here.

-Moldova : The largest region, with one third of the vineyard area, is located on the eastern border of the Carpathians in the east of the country Moldova and to Ukraine, The winegrowing areas are Bujor, Cotesti, Cotnari, Covurlui, Dealul Bujorului, Husi, Iasi, Ivesti, Nicoresti, Odobesti, Panciu (known for its sparkling wines), Tutova and Zeletin.
+Moldova : The largest region with a third of the vineyard area is located east of the Carpathians in the east of the country on the border Moldova and to Ukraine, The wine growing areas are Bujor, Cotesti, Cotnari, Covurlui, Dealul Bujorului, Husi, Iasi, Ivesti, Nicoresti, Odobesti, Panciu (known for its sparkling wines), Tutova and Zeletin.

 Muntenia (Great Wallachia): The region with the capital Bucharest is located in the south in the Southern Carpathians.
-The winegrowing areas are Dealurile Buzaului, Dealul Mare, Pietroasele, and Samburesti Stefanesti, Here you will find the highest average temperatures in Romania.
+The wine regions are Dealurile Buzaului, Dealul Mare, Pietroasele, Samburesti and Stefanesti, Here are the highest average temperatures in Romania.
 The hill country is known today mainly for its red wines from international varieties.
-At USSR times these were preferably expanded sweet.
+In the times of the USSR, these were preferably sweetly expanded.

-Oltenia (Small Wallachia): The region is located in the southwest of the country.
-The winegrowing areas are Corcova, Crusetu, Dealurile-Craiovei, Drăgăşani, Drincea, Plaiurile-Drincei, Sadova-Corabia, Segarcea and Targu-jiu.
-Here are excellent red wines from Fetească Neagră and Cabernet Sauvignon pressed.
-The German winery Reh Kendermann acquired here in 2001, 350 hectares of vineyards and founded the "Carl Reh Winery".
+Oltenia (Little Wallachia): The region is located in the southwest of the country.
+The wine growing areas are Corcova, Crusetu, Dealurile-Craiovei, Drăgăşani, Drincea, Plaiurile-Drincei, Sadova-Corabia, Segarcea and Targu-Jiu.
+Excellent red wines from Fetească Neagră and Cabernet Sauvignon are pressed here.
+The German winery Roe deer Kendermann acquired 350 hectares of vineyards here in 2001 and founded the "Carl Reh Winery".

-Transilvania (Transylvania): The region in the center is especially known for its white wines.
-Here were introduced by the German immigrants many own grape varieties.
-The winegrowing areas are Alba Iulia, Bistrita-Nasaud, Lechinta, Sebes-Apold and Tarnave,
+Transilvania (Transylvania): The region in the center is particularly known for its white wines.
+German immigrants introduced many of their own grape varieties here.
+The wine growing areas are Alba Iulia, Bistrita-Nasaud, Lechinta, Sebes-Apold and Tarnave,

-Wine categories : In August 2009, the EU wine market regulations became valid for all member countries with fundamental changes to the wine names and quality levels.
-There are the following new names or quality levels (see also in detail under quality system ):
+Wine categories : In August 2009 the EU wine market regulations with fundamental changes in wine names and quality levels became valid for all member countries.
+There are the following new names and quality levels (see also in detail under quality system ):

-IG = Indicaţie Geografică or Vin de Regiune : The existing alcohol content must be at least 9.5% (at growing zone B) or 10.0% vol (viticulture zones CI and CII).
-The total alcoholic strength should not exceed 15% vol. There are about 50 rural vineyards, whose names are mostly identical to the political district or the region.
+IG = Indicație Geografică or Vin de Regiune : The existing alcohol content must be at least 9.5% (at growing zone B) or 10.0% vol (wine-growing zones CI and CII).
+The total alcohol content may not exceed 15% vol. There are around 50 rural wine regions, the names of which are mostly identical to the political district or region.

-DOC = Denumire de Origine Controlată : quality wines produced in controlled areas origin, Prescribed Quality wine-grape varieties, The potential alcohol content must be at least 11.5%, the existing at least 10% vol.
+DOC = Denumire de Origine Controlată : Quality wines from certain regions with controlled origin, Prescribed Quality wine-grape varieties, The potential alcohol content must be at least 11.5%, the existing at least 10% vol.

 DOCC = Denumire de Origine Controlată si trepte de Calitate : This corresponds to a predicate wine.
-Each type of minimum must weights are prescribed.
-The codes refer to the degree of ripeness or proportion of noble rotten grapes; the second "C" refers to "Cules" (vintage):
+Minimum must weights are prescribed for each type.
+The codes indicate the degree of ripeness or proportion of noble rot grapes; the second “C” refers to “Cules” (vintage):